Wagon

 A wagon (or waggon) is a heavy four-wheeled vehicle pulled by draft animals or on occasion by humans, used for transporting goods, commodities, agricultural materials, supplies and sometimes people.

 Wagons are immediately distinguished from carts (which have two wheels) and from lighter four-wheeled vehicles primarily for carrying people, such as carriages.
-Common animals which pull wagons are horses, mules, and oxen.
-One animal or several, often in pairs or teams may pull wagons.
+Wagons are often pulled by animals like horses, mules, and oxen, either a single animal, a pair, or larger teams.
 However, there are examples of human-propelled wagons, such as mining corfs.

 A wagon was formerly called a wain and one who builds or repairs wagons is a wainwright.
 More specifically, a wain is a type of horse- or oxen-drawn, load-carrying vehicle, used for agricultural purposes rather than transporting people.
 A wagon or cart, usually four-wheeled; for example, a haywain, normally has four wheels, but the term has now acquired slightly poetical connotations, so is not always used with technical correctness.
 However, a two-wheeled "haywain" would be a hay cart, as opposed to a carriage.
 Wain is also an archaic term for a chariot.
 Wain can also be a verb, to carry or deliver, and has other meanings.

-Contemporary or modern animal-drawn wagons may be of metal instead of wood and have regular wheels with rubber tires instead of traditional wooden wheels.
+Contemporary or modern animal-drawn wagons may be of metal instead of wood and have automotive wheels with rubber tires instead of traditional wooden wheels.

-A person who drives wagons is called a "wagoner", a "teamster", a "bullocky" (Australia), a "muleteer", or simply a "driver".
+A person who drives wagons is called a "wagoner", a "teamster", a "bullocky" (Australia & New Zealand), a "muleteer", or simply a "driver".

 Wagons have served numerous purposes, with a variety of designs.
 As with motorized vehicles, some are designed to serve as many functions as possible, while others are highly specialized.